 We then went to our destination and, after dithering about which pudding basin to buy (there were only 1l and 1.75l options rather than the 1.4l that the recipe recommends, but we eventually found one that was sized vaguely in between the two), we left with our new purchases – not only the pudding basin but also a colander and some Christmas decorations.
 When we emerged it had got rather dark and foggy and we sought home.

-So yes, this won’t be a “previous visits” section as much as a “my life here” section, since I’ve lived here most all of my life.
-To start with, as I have lived in this map since 1997, twenty-one years ago counting inclusively, let’s have twenty-one pictures of me in this map area, one in each year.
+So yes, this won’t be a “previous visits” section as much as a “my life here” section, since I lived here most all of my life – and still do, outside university terms.
+To start with, as I lived in this map since 1997, which is twenty-one years ago counting inclusively, let’s have twenty-one pictures of me in this map area, one in each year.
 Yep, that’s right, it’s time for… baby pictures!